 Ported systems have their flaws, as do sealed systems, but which is best really comes done to what you want out of it.
 Ported designs require a bit more finesse and tuning to get right, but their bass capability is impressive if done right.
 The Polk Audio TSi500s do an admirable job with the well-engineered ported cabinet and manage to keep the audio quality quite clean.

-If you are looking for well-designed floor standing speakers, you don't have to look any further.
-For around the same price, you will have a hard time finding anything better than the Polk Audio TSi500.
+If you are looking for well-designed floor standing speakers, Polk Audio TSi500 remains an excellent choice.
 These speakers have a wide frequency range, an impressive amount of audio power output, and they do so with precision.
-They have met and exceed our expectations in these areas.
-The design with four mid/low range drivers and a tweeter mesh well and offer excellent sound quality.
+They meet and exceed our expectations in these areas.
+The design with four mid/low-range drivers and a tweeter mesh well and offer excellent sound quality.
 We recommend adding these to your system with bi-amping and a crossover to a dedicated subwoofer.
 This setup will give you a well-rounded system that you will enjoy for years to come.